bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Ruben: 00:25:27

 That is a term that Samurai Wallet uses, and I think Sparrow wallet has it implemented as well, but that's just the implementation.
-In principle, it's BIP 47.
+In principle, it's BIP47.

 Sjors: 00:25:36

 So you publish this, essentially, public key, and then when you want to send somebody money using that, you do an announcement transaction first.
-So you send somebody, you send around a simple, I think you send a `OP_RETURN´ payment to that address or something like that.
+I think you send a `OP_RETURN` payment to that address or something like that.

 Ruben: 00:25:54